Steve Dunleavy

-Stephen Francis Patrick Aloysius Dunleavy (21 January 1938 – 24 June 2019) was an Australian journalist based in the United States, best known as a columnist for the New York Post from 1976 to 2008.
+Stephen Francis Patrick Aloysius Dunleavy (21 January 1938 – 24 June 2019) was an Australian journalist based in the United States, best known as a reporter, columnist and editor for the New York Post from 1977 to 1986 and again from 1995 until his retirement in 2008.
 He was a lead reporter on the US tabloid television program A Current Affair in the 1980s and 1990s.

 Early life and career

 Born at Bondi Beach in Sydney, Dunleavy began his career in the city during 1953, as a copy boy for the Sydney Sun, where his father worked as a photographer.

 Later he moved to The Daily Mirror, an evening newspaper (also in Sydney) which then was owned by Ezra Norton.
 He subsequently worked in Hong Kong for The South China Morning Post, and freelanced in Japan, India, Greece, Italy, Spain and England.

-After a period at United Press International in London, he arrived in New York City on New Year's Eve, 1966 with $10 in his pocket.
+After a period at United Press International in London, he arrived in New York City on New Year's Eve, 1966 with either $7 or $10 in his pocket.

 Career in the United States

 Dunleavy worked in the New York bureau of Rupert Murdoch's Australian newspapers.
+As the news editor for Murdoch's supermarket tabloid Star, he received the John Birch Society's "American of the Year" award, although he never became an American citizen.
 He joined the New York Post as a news reporter in 1977, not long after Murdoch purchased the newspaper.
-Journalist William Shawcross, in his biography of Murdoch, wrote that Dunleavy was "a good-looking, hard-drinking, womanising, roustabout swashbuckler with an astounding gift for turning dross into lively cliché, drear facts into purpled prose".
+Journalist William Shawcross, in his biography of Murdoch, wrote that Dunleavy was "a good-looking, hard-drinking, womanising, roustabout swashbuckler with an astounding gift for turning dross into lively cliché, drear facts into purpled prose."
 According to Steve Cuozzo, Dunleavy (falsely) claimed in the preparation of one story that AIDS could be transmitted by kissing.
-When challenged, he responded: "Let’s not be too technical, mate – it’s a good yarn."
+When challenged, he responded: "Let’s not be too technical, mate—it’s a good yarn."
 Dunleavy was named metropolitan editor in 1980 and held that position until 1986.

-Dunleavy was persuaded to transfer to the new Fox network in 1986, and was involved in creating the United States tabloid television format in the 1980s.
-He became a regular reporter for A Current Affair.
-The programme lasted from 1986 to 1995, after which Dunleavy returned to the New York Post as a columnist.
+Dunleavy was persuaded by Murdoch to transfer to the new Fox network (also a Murdoch property) in 1986, and was involved in creating the United States tabloid television format in the 1980s.
+He became a regular reporter for A Current Affair (produced and aired by Fox Television Stations, and syndicated to non-Fox stations), and for the short-lived primetime newsmagazine The Reporters (which featured much of the same people and staff as ACA; unlike ACA, it aired as part of Fox's primetime lineup).
+ACA lasted from 1986 to 1995, after which Dunleavy returned to the New York Post as a columnist.

 Stories

+Son of Sam

+Dunleavy controversially disguised himself in scrubs to gain access to the hospital where Son of Sam victim Stacy Moskowitz was being treated and conducted an interview with her family.